- What's On

 Our Curve Affiliate Company Nupur Arts presents the Nartan Online Series 2020, a celebration of Indian classical, folk-dance and music.
 Supported by Curve and Arts Council England, this is the sixth edition of the Nartan Series which usually takes place at our theatre each year.

-From Sat 11 Jul you can experience the grace, fluidity, beautiful technique and rhythm of vibrant Indian classical and folk dance from the comfort of your own home with videos premiering live on Nupur Arts’ YouTube channel.
+Experience the grace, fluidity, beautiful technique and rhythm of vibrant Indian classical and folk dance from the comfort of your own home.

 Nartan Online showcases the best of Bharatanatyam, Kathak, Odissi, Kuchipudi and Mohiniattam.
 Enjoy Hindustani and Carnatic music and instruments like Khartaal, Dhol, Tabla, Ghatam, Mridangam and many more.
-For the first time this year Nartan Series 2020 will also showcase various Indian folk-dance forms from Maharashtra, Rajasthan and Punjab.
+For the first time this year Nartan Series 2020 also showcased various Indian folk-dance forms from Maharashtra, Rajasthan and Punjab.

-Scroll down to enjoy all of the performances so far.
+Scroll down to enjoy the complete Nartan Online Series 2020.

 Click here to subscribe to Nupur Arts’ YouTube Channel (@nupur arts dance academy) where you’ll find all of the Nartan Online Series 2020 performances, workout videos, tutorials and more!